CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/DHCP-Servers.md

             range6 2001:db8:1::100 2001:db8:1::200;
     }

-Just as you did with the DHCP relay scripts, edit the DHCP server configuration file so it can launch the DHCP server when the system boots.
-Here is a sample configuration:
+Just as you did wEdith the DHCP relay scripts, edit the DHCP server configuration file so it can launch`/etc/default/isc-dhcp-server6` file so that the DHCP server launches when the system boots.
+Here is a sn example configuration:

     cumulus@switch:~$ cat /etc/default/isc-dhcp-server6
     DHCPD_CONF="-cf /etc/dhcp/dhcpd6.conf"